Постер к "The Studio"

 In movie

-Scene where The scene where the show's second episode, 'The Oner,' a comedic portrayal of the chaotic filmmaking process condensed into a single-shot sequence, was filmed.
+Scene where the show's second episode, 'The Oner,' a comedic portrayal of the chaotic filmmaking process condensed into a single-shot sequence, was filmed.
 This futuristic home, known for its sweeping concrete roof that appears to float above the structure and its integration with the landscape, provides a striking and unique backdrop for the continuous shot.

 Real